Skip to main content

 Skateboard Lessons in Manhattan

-Manhattan is where New York’s skateboarding history was written—from the banks of the Brooklyn Bridge to the ledges of Midtown plazas.
-Private, one-on-one instruction at the parks and spots you can actually get to.
+Manhattan is where New York’s skateboarding history was written, from the banks of the Brooklyn Bridge to the ledges of Midtown plazas.
+One-on-one instruction at the parks and spots you can actually get to.

 Why Learn to Skate in Manhattan